rumanaemu/PortSwigger-Lab-Solving/XSS Lab/Reflected_XSS_Search_Lab_Report.md

-# Lab Report: Reflected XSS (Screenshots Evidence)
+# Lab Report: Reflected XSS into HTML context with nothing encoded

 ## Overview
 This report documents a successful **reflected cross-site scripting (XSS)** exploitation of the search functionality.
 The provided screenshots show the attack URL with the injected payload and the resulting evidence: a browser alert and the lab "Solved" confirmation.